neeraj3029/chi-sq-test/README.md

+# Chi-Sqaured tests

+This package helps run Chi-Squared hypothesis tests for testing a distribution for a dataset.

 **How to install**

 This library can easily be integrated in to your project manually.
-Alternatively, the library can be included using npm.
+Alternatively, the library can be included using npm/GitHub packages.

 ```
 npm install chi-sq-test